-For more information, see "load_config" in BRM Developer's Guide.
+For more information on the load_config utility, see "load_config" in BRM Developer's Guide.

-6. Stop and restart the Connection Manager (CM).
+9. Stop and restart the Connection Manager (CM).

-To verify that the updated preference configurations were loaded, you can display the IconfigI subscriber_preferences_map object by using the Object Browser, or use the robj command with the testnap utility.
+To verify that the updated preference configurations were loaded, you can display the I config/subscriber_preferences_map object by using the Object Browser, or use the robj command with the testnap utility.

-For more information on the /config/subscriber_preferences_map object, see BRM Storable Class Reference.
+For more information on the lconfig/subscriber_preferences_map object, see BRM Storable Class Reference.